kebaldwi/DNAC-TEMPLATES/Python.md

 > **Note:** String composed of “Basic”, followed by a space, followed by the Base64 encoding of “username:password”, NOT including the quotes.
 For example “Basic YWRtaW46TWFnbGV2MTIz”, where YWRtaW46TWFnbGV2MTIz is the Base 64 encoding.

-### Building a simple python working example
+### Cisco DNA Center - simple example with Python and requests library

-Let's use the Python requests library to create a function that when called, will return an Authorization Token following above notation.
+Let's use the Python **requests** library to create a function that when called, will return an Authorization Token following above notation.

 In the same Terminal App where we have just activated Python virtual environment: